As you have read the title, I want to tell you that 4 Hour Work Week is a kind of thesis or some kind of a guide more rather than just a book.

 Develop a low information diet.

-To know everything what’s happening around is not important all the time.
+To know everything that’s happening around is not essential all the time.

 Just have a gist of it.

-Rather than focus on rich information that actually make your brain muscles work.
+Rather than focus on rich information that actually makes your brain muscles work.

 7. Too many choices = less or no productivity